liuderchi/codsen/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-package: Package's name
+package: Package's or web app's name
 title: ""
 labels: ""
 assignees: revelt
 ---

-**Package's name**
+**Package's or web app's name**
-Which package from the monorepo is it for?
+Which package or web app from the monorepo is it for?

 **Describe the bug**
 A clear and concise description of what the bug is.